runbrick/opc-ua-browser/README.md

 ## Data Persistence and Security

-- Connection profiles and Data View selections are stored in VS Code’s global state for the current user.
+- Connection profiles and Data View selections are stored in VS Code's global state for the current user.
 Remove entries via the UI if you no longer need them.
-- Saved passwords are kept in the same storage area and are not encrypted beyond VS Code’s own storage mechanism.
+- Saved passwords are kept in the same storage area and are not encrypted beyond VS Code's own storage mechanism.
 Avoid storing credentials on shared machines and use the **Clear stored password** option when editing a connection to remove them.
+- Certificate file paths are stored in connection profiles but the actual certificate files remain on your file system.
+Ensure certificate and private key files have appropriate file permissions.
 - Excel exports are written only to paths you select during the export workflow; the extension does not transmit data outside your workstation.

+### Using X.509 Certificate Authentication

+For OPC UA servers that require certificate-based authentication:

+1. Obtain a client certificate and private key from your OPC UA server administrator or certificate authority.
+2. When creating or editing a connection, select **X.509 Certificate** as the authentication type.
+3. Click **Browse** to select your client certificate file (formats: `.pem`, `.crt`, `.cer`, `.der`).
+4. Click **Browse** to select your client private key file (formats: `.pem`, `.key`).
+5. Choose the appropriate security mode (`Sign` or `SignAndEncrypt`) and security policy (e.g., `Basic256Sha256`).
+6. Save the connection and connect to the server.

+**Note:** The certificate must be trusted by the OPC UA server.
+Contact your server administrator to add your client certificate to the server's trusted certificates list if you encounter authentication errors.

 ## Troubleshooting